things-to-do

 Beyond the buildings, Baeza is surrounded by fragments of its once great medieval walls and gates, reminders of its strategic importance centuries ago.

-For many, the panoramic views from the Paseo de las Murallas, where you can look out across the groves to the Sierra de Cazorla beyond, are reason enough to visit.
+For many, the panoramic views from the Paseo de las Murallas are reason enough to visit.
+You can look out across the groves to the Sierra de Cazorla beyond.

 12 Best Things to Do in Baeza